Cross-collaborative agile UX/UI Research and Design

 Next Steps

-Per the business’ request, I created multiple personas and user flows for this responsive web re-design project.
+Per the business’s request, I created multiple personas and user flows for this responsive web redesign project.
 However, due to time constraints, I was only able to examine and test the user flow for booking a private party.
-Each persona and user flow could be further fleshed out to confirm that it feels intuitive.
+Each persona and user flow could be further developed to confirm that they feel intuitive.

 Additional User Flows

-- Follow a similar pattern to mirror success found in private event user flow usability testing.
+- Follow a similar pattern to mirror the success found in private event user flow usability testing.

 Third-Party Feedback

-- Share feedback with Wellness Living to seek resolution for error prevention and recovery problems
+- Share feedback with Wellness Living to seek a resolution for error prevention and recovery problems.

 - Report and defer to a Wellness Living specialist.